awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 ## 4.4.
 Break Glass Accounts

 The Management account is used to provide [break glass access](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/break-glass-access.html) to AWS accounts within the organization.
 The details of the break glass usernames can be found within [iam-config.yaml](./iam-config.yaml).
 The password details can be found in the Management account AWS Secrets Manager in the region LZA was deployed to.
-After the deployment of the best practices configuration files is complete, multi-factor authentication (MFA) should be enabled on these accounts (please see the next section for more details).
+After the deployment of the sample configuration files is complete, multi-factor authentication (MFA) should be enabled on these accounts (please see the next section for more details).

 ## 4.5.
 Multi-Factor Authentication (MFA)